materials-discovery/data-campaign-2122/Aflow_TeamRoom4.md

 * Access rights:
   - [X] Free to all
   - [ ] Commercial
-* where is the data coming from:
+* Where is the data coming from:
   - [ ] any one can upload data
   - [X] provided by repository or platform owners